-This course teaches the financial skills necessary to sport managers.
+This course teaches the financial skills necessary for sport managers.
 Students will examine financial strategies related to sport entities and organizations and will be introduced to current economic and financial issues that impact the sport industry.
+Previously listed as SAL546.